-- · global economic conditions generally; - crises in global credit, debt and financial markets; - actual or anticipated fluctuations in our revenue and operating results; - changes in financial estimates or other statements made by securities analysts or others in analyst reports or other publications or our failure to perform in line with those estimates or statements or our published guidance; - changes in market valuations of other semiconductor companies; - announcements by us or our competitors of significant new products, technical innovations, material transactions, acquisitions or dispositions, litigation or capital commitments; - · departures of key personnel; - · alleged noncompliance with laws, regulations or ethics standards by us or any of our employees, officers or directors; and - negative media publicity targeting us or our suppliers, customers or competitors.
+- · global economic conditions generally; - · crises in global credit, debt and financial markets; - actual or anticipated fluctuations in our revenue and operating results; - changes in financial estimates or other statements made by securities analysts or others in analyst reports or other publications or our failure to perform in line with those estimates or statements or our published guidance; - · financial results and prospects of our customers; - U.S. and foreign government actions; - changes in market valuations of other semiconductor companies; - · rumors and speculation in the press, investment community or on social media about us, our customers or other companies in our industry; - announcements by us, our customers or our competitors of significant new products, technical innovations, material transactions, acquisitions or dispositions, litigation, capital commitments or revised earnings estimates; - · departures of key personnel; - · alleged noncompliance with laws, regulations or ethics standards by us or any of our employees, officers or directors; and - negative media publicity targeting us or our suppliers, customers or competitors.